context-labs/autodoc/.autodoc/docs/markdown/src/cli/commands/index/convertJsonToMarkdown.md

    **Answer:** The `traverseFileSystem` function is a utility function that recursively traverses the file system, starting from the given `inputPath`.
 It takes an object with properties `inputPath`, `projectName`, `processFile`, and `ignore`.
 The `processFile` property is a callback function that is executed for each file encountered during the traversal.

 2. **Question:** What is the purpose of the `convertJsonToMarkdown` function, and what does it expect as input?
    **Answer:** The `convertJsonToMarkdown` function is responsible for converting JSON files containing code documentation into Markdown files.
-It takes an `AutodocConfig` object as input, which contains the properties `name`, `root`, and `output`, representing the project name, input root directory, and output root directory, respectively.
+It takes an `AutodocRepoConfig` object as input, which contains the properties `name`, `root`, and `output`, representing the project name, input root directory, and output root directory, respectively.

 3. **Question:** How does the code handle errors when creating the output directory or writing the Markdown file?
    **Answer:** The code uses a try-catch block when creating the output directory.
 If an error occurs, it logs the error to the console and returns early.
 However, there is a "TODO" comment indicating that error handling is not yet implemented when reading the content of the input file.